Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 Here’s an overview of some advantages and disadvantages of the most common startup Company Structures in South Africa.

-I am going to color the advantages, the disadvantages and the sections that might be both as follows:
+I am going to colour the advantages, the disadvantages and the sections that might be both as follows:

 In the following section, I’m going to discuss how you can choose a great name for your new company and also how to make sure it’ll comply with the CIPC’s requirements.